 Hear about iJOBS from our students

 Phase 1 (iNQUIRE) programming is intended to lay the foundation for professional preparedness and provide insight into available non-academic career choices.
 Career panels, job simulations, company site visits, and networking events allow trainees to interact with professionals and be exposed to a number of different career tracts.
-Through the 35-hour SciPhD workshop, participants will learn the business, management, and communication skills essential to career success.
+Through the multi-day SciPhD workshop, participants will learn the business, management, and communication skills essential to career success.

 Phase 1 program events are open to life science pre-doctoral students and post-doctoral fellows, although capacity is limited for some activities.
 Registration is required for each event through the EventBrite link that opens 4 weeks prior to the event at 12 pm (click here to see all upcoming and past events.
 Programming is very flexible such that most events are a stand-alone activity and a trainee can sign up for as many or as few events as they wish.

-Phase 2 applications require at least 12 hours prior to Phase 1 activities, a personal statement, permission from your PI, and a letter of recommendation from your PI or another faculty member with whom you have a long-standing relationship.
+Phase 2 applications require at least 12 hours of prior Phase 1 activities, a personal statement, permission from your PI, and a letter of recommendation from your PI or another faculty member with whom you have a long-standing relationship.
 Applications are open to graduate students and postdoctoral fellows.
 Graduate students must be in good academic standing (GPA > 3.0) and have completed the proposition qualifier.
 Postdocs can apply at any stage.
 Applications open each spring in April and programming begins the following September.
 Completion of Phase 1 and 2 components allows a trainee to obtain an Attestation of Completion Certificate from iJOBS.

 Please note that iJOBS does not organize or promote full-time internships.
 Instead, we offer externships/shadowing in Phase 2. iJOBS administration strongly suggests that if a trainee does want an internship that they talk to their faculty PI and get their permission BEFORE applying to the internship.
 Furthermore, students should be close to completing their degree/thesis prior to applying for an internship.